shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

 The scope of this threat analysis includes any accessory that is small and not easily discoverable and able to transmit its location to other consumer devices.
+Larger and/or easily discoverable devices such as laptops with tracking tag integrations may also choose to implement the protocol.

 ### Attacker Profiles